 Air pollution is one of the biggest problems affecting major cities and predicting where air quality is at its poorest allows authorities to set out new measures to help these areas.

-Leicester City Council has also worked WITH German giants Siemens to replace its traffic signals with longer-lasting LED signals which reduce carbon emissions.
-The council has implemented several smart measures in recent years and has worked with Pick Everard – one of Perfect Circle’s shareholders and founding partners – and Leicester-based company EarthSense to manufacture air pollutions sensors and place them across the city.
+Leicester City Council has also worked with German giants Siemens to replace its traffic signals with longer-lasting LED signals, which reduce carbon emissions.
+The council has implemented several smart measures in recent years and has worked with Pick Everard – one of Perfect Circle’s shareholders and founding partners – and Leicester-based company EarthSense to manufacture air pollution sensors and place them across the city.